chuhlomin/chuhlomin.com/2020/gource.md

 Dots represent individual files and sub-directories.
 Authors appear and disappear as they make changes. https://github.com/acaudwell/Gource

-Любопытно выглядит поддержка Gravatar (базы аватаров, ассоциированных с email адресом). https://github.com/acaudwell/Gource/wiki
+Support for Gravatar (a database of avatars associated with an email address) looks interesting. https://github.com/acaudwell/Gource/wiki

 #visualization #app